hassanShabbir1960/ES6/README.md

 <ul>  Here are the steps involved in this part </ul>

-<li>Trained an AdaBoost classifier and compare its performance to the results obtained in Part II using 10 fold cross validation as before </li>
+<li>Trained an AdaBoost classifier and compare its performance to the results obtained in Part II using 10 fold cross-validation as before </li>

 <li>Trained an xgBoost classifier and compare its performance to the results obtained in Part II </li>